History of radar: GEMA

 Kühnhold then shifted the GEMA work to a pulse-modulated system.
-A new 50 cm (600 MHz) Philips magnetron with better frequency stability was used.
-It was modulated with 2- μs pulses at a PRF of 2000 Hz.
+A new 52 cm (600 MHz) Philips magnetron with better frequency stability was used.
+It was modulated with 2- μs pulses at 2000 per second.
 The transmitting antenna was an array of 10 pairs of dipoles with a reflecting mesh.
-The wide-band regenerative receiver used Acorn tubes from RCA, and the receiving antenna had three pairs of dipoles and incorporated lobe switching.
-A blocking device (a duplexer), shut the receiver input when the transmitter pulsed.
+The broad band heterodyne receiver used Acorn tubes from RCA, and the receiving antenna had three pairs of dipoles and incorporated lobe switching.
 A Braun tube (a CRT) was used for displaying the range.

 The equipment was first tested at a NVA site at the Lübecker Bay near Pelzerhaken.
 During May 1935, it detected returns from woods across the bay at a range of 15 km.
 It had limited success, however, in detecting a research ship, Welle, only a short distance away.
 The receiver was then rebuilt, becoming a super-regenerative set with two intermediate-frequency stages.
 With this improved receiver, the system readily tracked vessels at up to 8 km range.

 In September 1935, a demonstration was given to the Commander-in-Chief of the Kriegsmarine.
 The system performance was excellent; the range was read off the Braun tube with a tolerance of 50 meters (less than 1 percent variance), and the lobe switching allowed a directional accuracy of 0.1 degree.
-Historically, this marked the first naval vessel equipped with radar.
-Although this apparatus was not put into production, GEMA was funded to develop similar systems operating around 50 cm (500 MHz).
-These became the Seetakt for the Kriegsmarine and the Freya for the Luftwaffe (German Air Force).
+Although this apparatus was not put into production, GEMA was funded to develop similar systems operating around 50 cm (500 MHz) and 2.4 m.
+These became the Seetakt for the Kriegsmarine and the Freya for the Luftwaffe (German Air Force) respectively.The navy needed the shorter wavelengths for surface targets, while the air force needed the extended range with the longer wavelengths.
+The 50 cm magnetron was replaced with the GEMA TS1 triode, while the magnetron replaced the Barkhausen tube.

 Kühnhold remained with the NVA, but also consulted with GEMA.
 He is considered by many in Germany as the Father of Radar.
 During 1933–6, Hollmann wrote the first comprehensive treatise on microwaves, Physik und Technik der ultrakurzen Wellen (Physics and Technique of Ultrashort Waves), Springer 1938.